shredthaGNAR/list-of-my-starred-repos/README.md

 * [Kevin-De-Koninck/Get-It](https://github.com/Kevin-De-Koninck/Get-It): A macOS GUI for youtube-dl
 * [RaKeerS/Gif-Finder](https://github.com/RaKeerS/Gif-Finder): This is a web app created to be utilized in order to fetch the Gif Images from the Giphy Images Repository.
 It offer different categories and also a custom search tool in order to find what you exactly need!
 * [defunkt/gist](https://github.com/defunkt/gist): Potentially the best command line gister.
+* [git/git](https://github.com/git/git): Git Source Code Mirror - This is a publish-only repository but pull requests can be turned into patches to the mailing list via GitGitGadget (https://gitgitgadget.github.io/).
+Please follow Documentation/SubmittingPatches procedure for any of your improvements.
 * [StylishThemes/GitHub-Dark-Script](https://github.com/StylishThemes/GitHub-Dark-Script): Archived - Please use https://github.com/StylishThemes/GitHub-Dark directly
 * [BaseMax/GitHub-Repository-Export-List](https://github.com/BaseMax/GitHub-Repository-Export-List): Python: A tiny script to get list of all repository of a GitHub user and generate HTML output with style.
 * [Mottie/GitHub-userscripts](https://github.com/Mottie/GitHub-userscripts): Userscripts to add functionality to GitHub